Create SEO-friendly URLs

-When deleting a text element that is currently used to generate URL slug, there are two options depending on the location of the text element:
+When deleting the text element that is currently used to generate a URL slug, there are two options depending on the location of the text element:

-- In content types, the dependent text element can be deleted.
-After deleting the element, you'll be asked to choose a different text element before saving the changes.
+- In content types, the controlling text element can be deleted.
+After deleting the element, you'll be asked to select a different text element before saving the changes.
 If you don’t have any text element in the current type, add a new text element.

-- In content type snippets, the dependent text element cannot be deleted directly.
-First, in the content type, you need to choose a different text element to generate the URL slug.
+- In content type snippets, the controlling text element cannot be deleted directly.
+First, in the content type, you need to select a different text element to generate the URL slug.
 Then you can delete the text element in the content type snippet.

 Element removal cannot be undone

 This action is irreversible.
 Removing an element from a content type or content type snippet removes the element across all content items based on that content type or snippet.

 - Use the URL slug elements when setting up your app's URLs and the routing logic.